-- An increasing number of malicious viruses are transmitted via e-mail or websites.
-If infected by these viruses, not only could the system be disrupted, but it could also spread confidential information, as in the case of Sircam.
-Recovery from such infection requires a great deal of efforts. - Many computer viruses generate subspecies, and simply installing anti-virus software will not ensure the security.
-We are seeing an increasing number of cases that a virus invades and spreads over the University's system undetected before pattern files become available. - Criminals are spreading computer viruses called Bot to take over computers.
+- Malicious viruses can be transmitted via e-mail and web browsing.
+When these viruses infect computer systems, not only can they disrupt systems, they can also result in information leaks.
+Recovery from such infection requires substantial effort. - Many computer viruses generate variants, and even if antivirus software is installed, these variants might not be detected. - · Viruses can infect a network before virus pattern files are updated. - Criminals are spreading computer viruses called bots to take over computers.
 People do not realize that their computers are infected, as no apparent change will occur even when computers are infected by these viruses.
-Recovery from such infection requires a great deal of efforts. - Some viruses automatically attack a large number of computers connected via a network.
-Some viruses create an access point for unauthorized access and you may unknowingly become an attacker of others through such access point. - By accessing inappropriate websites, users may be at risk of executing dangerous software which may create security holes or of leaking information concerning automatic authentication (generally called "cookie") without knowledge. - Free software could be spyware which automatically collects and analyzes individuals' web access trends.
+Recovery from such infection requires a great deal of efforts.

+• Some viruses automatically attack a large number of computers connected via a network.
+Some viruses create an access point for unauthorized access and you may unknowingly become an attacker of others through such access point.

+• By accessing inappropriate websites, users may be at risk of executing dangerous software which may create security holes or of leaking information concerning automatic authentication (generally called "cookie") without knowledge.

+• Free software could be spyware which automatically collects and analyzes individuals' web access trends.
 By using software with such function, hobbies and taste of users can be analyzed and disclosed without the knowledge of the users.

-- There is software called "Trojan Horse" or "Trojan" which appears to be useful software but in fact opens a backdoor of the victim's computer for the purpose of tapping or illegally invading the computer. - Phishing scam which sends e-mail by pretending to be from a financial institution and leads the recipient to a website where he/she is directed to input online banking user information, credit card number, pin number and other information with the intent of stealing such information is spreading. - Do not open any suspicious e-mail.
+• There is software called "Trojan Horse" or "Trojan" which appears to be useful software but in fact opens a backdoor of the victim's computer for the purpose of tapping or illegally invading the computer.

+• Phishing scam which sends e-mail by pretending to be from a financial institution and leads the recipient to a website where he/she is directed to input online banking user information, credit card number, pin number and other information with the intent of stealing such information is spreading.

+• Do not open any suspicious e-mail.
 Do not access to any suspicious websites.
 Caution is advised to avoid the risk of infection by viruses and warms and the risk of leakage of confidential information.